bgrabow/clojure-meetup/2019-12-05-advent-of-code/setup-instructions.md

   'alt-left': 'lisp-paredit:backward-sexp'
 ```

-These keybindings give you basic navigation capabilities. `alt-up` and `alt-down` expand and contract your text selection by one level in the s-expression tree.
+## Basic REPL interaction hints

+The above keybindings give you basic s-expression navigation capabilities. `alt-right` and `alt-left` move the cursor forward or backward to the next s-expression boundary.
+Use these keystrokes, along with simple `right` and `left` arrow keypresses, to move the cursor quickly through your code.

+Party REPL provides a default  OSX keybinding of `cmd-enter` (`ctrl-enter` on Linux/Windows) to send the current top-level form to be evaluated in the REPL.
+To evaluate an inner form I use `cmd-up` to select the inner form I'm interested in, then use `cmd-enter` to evaluate just the selected form.

+Parinfer has [an excellent guide](http://shaunlebron.github.io/parinfer/#indent-mode) that describes how it works.
+I prefer using Indent/Smart mode in the Atom Parinfer package.